Just because you’re a mom doesn’t mean you want to look like one.

 It has side pockets for water bottles and enough room for a laptop if you want to carry one with you.

-The bag is also lightweight so the main weight you’ll feel is from the items you bring with you — not from the bag.
+This is also quite light so the weight you’ll feel is from the items you bring with you — not from the bag.

 - Stylish design with a fun print.